AdMoR/admor.github.io/_posts/2023-06-03-Building a UI for a generative AI app - Part 1.markdown

 - We start with a large block of text that we will split in 10 sentences.
 - Each sentence will be represented by 1 image
-- For each scene, create 15 images to choose from (with a txt2img model)
+- For each sentence, create 15 images to choose from (with a txt2img model like Stable Diffusion)
 - A UI allows me to pick the best image for each scene
+- Finally all images and audio are combined into the video